NEWS: How to help DAS pets - SAVE LIVES while social distancing!

 - ADOPTING.
 We will now be doing tele-adoptions by appointment

-you have any questions about a particular pet or this new process.
-Pet pick-ups will only take place at our main shelter at this time (1818 N Westmoreland Rd.).
+only!
+Click here for more information and to view adoptable pets.
+Pre-scheduled pet pick-ups will only take place at our main shelter at this time (1818 N Westmoreland Rd.).
 We currently do not have any pets at our PetSmart Everyday Adoption Center.

 - MAKING A DONATION.
 To make a donation of our most needed supplies, please visit our Amazon Shelter Wishlist by clicking here.
 To make a monetary donation online, please visit friendsofdas.org.